-Any disclosure resulting in the prejudice of the effectiveness of the Department's operational methods and procedures would result in the need for the Department to change those methods and/or procedures to avoid jeopardising their future effectiveness.
+Any disclosure resulting in the prejudice of the effectiveness of the Department's operational methods and procedures would result in the need for this Department, and potentially its law enforcement partners, to change those methods and/or procedures to avoid jeopardising their future effectiveness.

-Some information marked 's47E(d)' consists of operational email addresses used by this Department.
+Information in document 2 marked 's47E(d)' consists of operational email addresses used by this Department.
 These email addresses are not otherwise publicly available, and disclosure of this information could reasonably be expected to result in potential vexatious communication and public inquiries which these operational areas are not resourced to manage.
 The Department has established channels of communication for members of the public into the Department, and I consider there is no public interest in disclosing these operational contact details.
 Given the operational focus of those business areas, such a diversion of the resources of that business area could reasonably be expected to have a substantial adverse effect on the proper and efficient conduct of the operations of this Department and its partner agencies.

 Accordingly, I have decided that the documents are conditionally exempt under section 47E(d) of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 6.5 below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.